iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Management/Governance AWS Trusted Advisor Recommended best practices

-Management/Governance AWS Compute Optimizer Resource optimization recommendations
+Management/Governance AWS Compute Optimizer Resource optimization suggestions

 Management/Governance AWS License Manager License management